stadelmanma/netl-ap-map-flow/README.rst

 Description
 -----------
-AP_MAP_FLOW is a package written in Fortran and Python to perform local cubic law simulations of single phase flow through a discrete fracture and analyze the data.
+AP_MAP_FLOW is a package written in Fortran and Python to perform local cubic law (LCL) simulations of single phase flow through a discrete fracture and analyze the data.
 There are several tools written in `Python <https://www.python.org/>`_ to provide added functionality which are packaged in the ApertureMapModelTools module.
 The Fortran code was compiled on Windows 7 with the `Cygwin <https://www.cygwin.com/>`_ gfortran 64-bit compiler and using the standalone gfortran compiler on OSX and Linux. `Paraview <http://www.paraview.org/>`_ is the recommended program to visualize the output using the \*.vtk files.
-The CSV output files can be visualized in ImageJ, Excel, etc. However, depending on how your chosen reader functions the images may be upside down.
+The CSV output files can be visualized in ImageJ, Excel, etc. However, depending on how your chosen program reads in the image matrix, the image may appear inverted.
 The first value in the CSV files corresponds to bottom left corner of the fracture, ImageJ places it instead as the top left corner by default when using the `text-image` upload method.

 ApertureMapModelTools contains four sub modules DataProcessing, OpenFoamExport, RunModel and UnitConversion.

 |

  * DataProcessing provides an easy to use and customizable platform for post-processing a set of simulation data.
 It is well suited to be used interactively in the Python interpreter or to create data processing scripts.
 A pre-made script is apm_process_data.py which accepts various command line arguments to automatically perform basic post-processing.
 There will be an example of post processing data in the 'examples' directory.

 |

  * OpenFoamExport is used to create a blockMeshDict file from the flattened aperture map used in the LCL model.
 There is an example of how to utilize the OpenFoamExport class in `<examples/openfoam-export-example.rst>`_.

 |